kvendrik/Browserkit.js/readme.md

 Browserkit.js is a small JavaScript library that makes some of the things that you use frequently in JavaScript easier and faster.

 Why you should use Browserkit?
 I'm not saying you should.
-Every library has its pros and cons, my goal for Browserkit is to create a library that helps create high quality projects.
+Every library has its pros and cons, my goal for Browserkit is to create a library that helps create high quality projects faster and easier.

 To do this I try to identify the things I find myself doing frequently, then make a method to be able to to it quicker and then optimise the code using benchmarks to try to get the best performance out of it.

 ## What versions can I use?
 Browserkit.js has stable versions and unstable ones.
 The stable versions have been browser tested and benchmarked and the unstable ones are versions that can for example contain untested new methods.

 In case you're interested in using Browserkit I recommand you keep a local copy of a stable version.
-The newest stable version can be found in the [releases](https://github.com/kvendrik/Browserkit.js/tree/master/releases) folder.
-The unstable versions of the library can be found in de [_dev > sandbox folder](https://github.com/kvendrik/Browserkit.js/tree/master/_dev/sandbox).
+The newest stable version can be found in the master branch.
+The unstable version of the library lives in the develop branch.

 ## Browser support
-At the top of every Browserkit file you'll find notes.
-In these notes you can find information including all the tested and theirfor supported browsers for that specific release.
+The stable version of Browserkit is tested the following browsers:
+* Opera: 17, 20
+* Chrome: 22, 30
+* Safari: 5.1
+* FF: 22, 27
+* IE: 8, 9, 10
+* Android: 2.3, 4.0, 4.1, 4.2
+* iOS: 6, 7
+* Opera Mobile

 ## Usage
-1. Grab the code of one of the releases and save it as a local copy
+1. Grab the code from the dist/ folder and save it as a local copy
 2. Include it in your project
 ````
 <script src='browserkit.min.js'></script>